 EPSO CAST Permanent Selection Process

 As we have mentioned at the beginning of the article, the EPSO CAST selection process is an infamous competition for its selection procedure.
-Unlike other EPSO competitions, there are only a number of pre-selected candidates who will be tested, only those of interest for the employing EU institutions.
+Unlike other EPSO competitions, there are only a number of pre-selected candidates who will be tested, only those of interest for the employing EU institutions such as the European Commission or European Parliament.
 Submitting an application alone does not immediately give you an invitation to take the computer-based tests.
 Shortlisted candidates will be the only ones who can sit the selection tests when there is a vacancy.
 You may or may not be contacted.
 The selection process is as follows:

 Other Things to Keep in Mind: